The Spanish Alphabet

-A digraph is a combination of two letters that represent one sound.
+A digraph is a combination of two letters that represents one sound.
 For example, the digraph “ch” represents the sound /tʃ/, as in “chip.”

 Digraphs continue to be used in the Spanish language.
 The novelty here is that they are not considered letters of the Spanish alphabet anymore.
 Before 1994, the digraphs “ch” and “ll” were part of it.

-In today’s lesson, we will learn the names of the letters of the Spanish alphabet, their pronunciation and some rules to read Spanish text correctly.
+In today’s lesson, we will learn the names of the letters of the Spanish alphabet, their pronunciation and some rules to read Spanish texts correctly.
 Let’s go!

 These are the lowercase and uppercase forms of each of the letters of the Spanish alphabet.
 Next to each letter, you will see its recommended name.

 Would you rather have the pronunciation of the letter names of the Spanish alphabet in .mp3 format?
 Download the audio below.

 Interesting Fact: The letters of the Spanish Alphabet are feminine: la a, la be, la ce, la de…

 The following letters of the Spanish alphabet have more than one valid name in areas where Spanish is spoken: b, v, w, y, i.

 In a congress held in 1994, the Association of Academies of the Spanish Language decided to promote the use of one unique name for each letter of the Spanish alphabet.

 Pronunciation and Orthography Tips